Skip to main content

 Check “0” (“Person is independent in completing the activity safely”) for a person who:

-• Has no physical, cognitive, or memory loss impairments affecting his or her ability to complete the task of Transferring independently.
+• Has no physical, cognitive, or memory loss impairments affecting their ability to complete the task of Transferring independently.

-• Transfers independently but it takes additional time to do so and there are no significant, negative health outcomes.
+• It takes additional time to do so and there are no significant, negative health outcomes.

-• Has a lift chair or other mechanical device (such as an electric hospital bed), but can independently transfer without it.
+• Has a lift chair or other mechanical device (such as an electric hospital bed).

-• Is independent with transfers after rocking back and forth to gain momentum to get up from a seated position with no significant, negative health outcome.
+• Rocks back and forth to gain momentum to get up from a seated position with no significant, negative health outcome.

 • Requires transfer assistance getting in or out of a vehicle.

-• Has a seizure disorder with no seizure in the last three months and there is no intervention needed; however, family or staff is present “just in case.”
+• Has a seizure disorder with no seizure in the last three months and there is no intervention needed; however, another person is present “just in case.”

 Check “1” (“Help is needed to complete the task safely but helper DOES NOT have to be physically present throughout the task”) for a person who: